Thomas Oliver Harding

-Thomas Oliver Harding (born 5 January 1850) was Senior Wrangler at Cambridge University in 1873.
+Thomas Oliver Harding (5 January 1850 – 17 October 1896) was Senior Wrangler at Cambridge University in 1873.

 Harding was the son of the Reverend Thomas Harding, a Wesleyan minister, of Whitehaven.
 He received his early education at Kingswood Wesleyan School near Bath, followed by studies at King's College, London, and then at Trinity College, Cambridge where he took the Mathematical Tripos.
 The College awarded him the senior mathematical minor scholarship, and elected him to a foundation scholarship in 1871.
 He was a first-class prizeman in 1870, 1871 and 1872, graduating as Senior Wrangler in 1873 and receiving his MA in 1876.

-Harding was elected to the Cambridge Apostles in 1872, and as an undergraduate proved a keen oarsman and swimmer.
+Harding was elected to the Cambridge Apostles in 1872, and as an undergraduate was a keen oarsman and swimmer.
+He was also elected President of the Cambridge Union.
 After graduation he became a schoolmaster at Marlborough College, and (according to one source) a barrister.